ckc2007/Note-Taker-App/README.md

 ## Screenshot / Video

+Link to the deployed application on Heroku: [https://note-taker-app-ckc2007.herokuapp.com/]

 ![screenshot](./assets/images/screenshot.png)
 ![a simple web based application to save notes]( "a simple web based application to save notes")